[?] Subscribe To This Site

 • Phra Pin Klao-Thon Buri-Phra Nakhon

 Let's look at some of the Chao Phraya River ferries upriver, starting from the one nearest the Sathon Pier.
-Note that piers with codes and in black are piers for regular boat services and ferries.
+Note that piers with codes and in this colour are piers for regular boat services and ferries.
 Piers in blue are strictly ferry piers.

 Sathon Pier Besides the regular river boats services, the Sathon Pier also has a ferry service to cross over to the Thonburi bank.
 By doing so you can avoid the traffic congestion at the Taksin Bridge.